K2Joom/docs-matukio/installation_and_updating_issues.md

 Please make sure that your [maximum execution time](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) is set high enough to process the update execution.
 On large sites updating Matukio can take more time then the default value.

-If set to low you receive a timeout error during upgrade.
+If it is set too low you receive a timeout error during upgrade.

 ### Maximum upload file size